MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 - SPO160
 - MET150
 ROBOTS: NOINDEX, NOFOLLOW
-description: "Learn how to onboard new employees into your organization using M365"
+description: "Learn how to onboard new employees into your organization using Microsoft 365"
 ---

 # Onboard new employees into your organization